Foster-Powell Neighborhood Guide

 Points of Interest

 Foster-Powell is packed with unique spots that make it a lively and engaging neighborhood.
 The Portland Mercado brings a taste of Latin America with food carts, a coffee shop, and a specialty market.
 An Xuyen Bakery is a go-to for banh mi and pastries, while Carnelian Coffee offers micro-roasted beans and vegan treats.
 The historic George Morlan Plumbing has been a neighborhood fixture for decades, and now, The Classical Ballet Academy has set up in a theater on Foster, adding to the area's creative energy.
-Local favorites like Bar Maven and NWIPA provide diverse dining and nightlife, rounding out the mix of eclectic shops, cafes, and gathering spots that give Foster-Powell its unique charm.
+Local favorites like Bar Maven provide diverse dining and nightlife, rounding out the mix of eclectic shops, cafes, and gathering spots that give Foster-Powell its unique charm.

 Getting Around